Roger Hector interview

 Q: By all accounts, Atari’s R&D department was legendary, but sadly, most of those reflect on how many innovative and ground-breaking projects and ideas sprang from there, only to be relegated to the pages of history, or in a few cases, eventually see the 'light of day' years or decades later in a different form - one being Cosmos.
 Al Alcorn stated several times that Atari’s lack of faith in Cosmos was pretty much the deciding factor on him leaving Atari.
 Is that why you ultimately left?

 Roger Hector: Yes, that was pretty much the end for me.
-We had conceived of and patented (Ed,: Cosmos Patent) a whole new technology (mass-producible holographic displays), and created a finished tooled product that was supported by 8 finished games (Asteroids, Basketball, Destroyer, Football, Outlaw, Road Runner, Space Invaders, and Superman).
+Cosmos was the first commercial use of holograms.
+We had conceived of and patented (Ed.: Cosmos Patent) a whole new technology (mass-producible holographic displays, something that had never been done before), and created a finished tooled product that was supported by 8 finished games (Asteroids, Basketball, Destroyer, Football, Outlaw, Road Runner, Space Invaders, and Superman).